 Entry-to-practice requirements are put in place by the Pre Hospital Emergency Care Council (PHECC – www.phecc.ie) who are the clinical governing body for prehospital practitioners in Ireland.
 Paramedic students must sit and pass independent PHECC exams which include multiple choice exams, short answer questions and practical exams to be eligible to practice and sit on the register of practitioners at the grade of Paramedic.
 Alternatively, qualified paramedics from other jurisdictions may apply to have their qualifications assessed for equivalency by PHECC.

-Should you have further questions on a career as a paramedic in Ireland please feel free to contact us and we will reply to you as soon as possible.
-Please note, we are not an educational college or university, and do not offer paramedic courses or provide entry-to-practice education programmes.
+Please note, the Irish College of Paramedics is not an educational college or university, and we do not offer paramedic courses or provide entry-to-practice education programmes.